kylejones200/psis_4700_applied_ai/webslides/weekdetail_Human-AI-Collaboration.md

 ## Design for Partnership

-Interfaces must make AI visible and explainable.
+Interfaces must make AI visible and explainable
 Good collaboration design includes:
-Confidence scores.
+Confidence scores
-"Why" explanations.
+"Why" explanations
 Human override

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.